rezahamzeh69/UNSW-NB15-Cybersecurity-Attack-Detection-Using-Deep-Learning/README.md

-# UNSW-NB15 Intrusion Detection with Deep Neural Network
+# UNSW-NB15 Intrusion Detection with Transformer Algorithm

 ## Overview
 This project implements a deep neural network model designed to detect and classify cyber-attacks using the UNSW-NB15 dataset.
 The model is optimized to effectively handle imbalanced datasets, ensuring robust performance in real-world scenarios.